HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 ### Component: Nano Contract Transaction List
 [component-nano-contract-transaction-list]: #component-nano-contract-transaction-list

 This component displays a list of *Nano Contract Transaction* items.
-Each item represents a transaction as either an input (sent), an output (received), or a method execution (called).
+Each item represents a token balance, either a positive token balance (sent) or a negative token balance (received), or the item represents a method execution (called).
+Therefore there are three types of item: *sent*, *received* and *called*.
 The list is designed to provide essential transaction information in a clear and concise manner.

 Tapping on an item opens the *Nano Contract Transaction Details* component, providing further information on the selected transaction item.